0xMiden/miden-client/docs/src/get-started/create-account-use-faucet.md

 3. Paste this ID into the **Request test tokens** input field on the faucet website and click **Send Private Note**.

 > **Tip**
 > You can also click **Send Public Note**.
-If you do this, the note's details will be public and you will not need to download and import it, so you can skip to [Sync the client](#sync-the-client).
+If you do this, the note's details will be public and you will not need to download and import it.
+Optionally run `miden-client --notes fetch`, and skip to [Sync the client](#sync-the-client) (which also fetches the new note).

 4. After a few seconds your browser should download - or prompt you to download - a file called `note.mno` (mno = Miden note).
 It contains the funds the faucet sent to your address.